kucars/semantic_based_exploration/README.md

 * CUDA 10.1
 * PX4 v1.10.1

-We provided a docker image which includes all the neccessary installation steps.
+We provided a docker image which includes all the neccessary packages already installed.
 This is the fastest way to run and test this package.

 ## Docker image installation
 First, you need to install docker.
 You can use the [setup_docker.sh](https://github.com/kucars/semantic_based_exploration/blob/pre_release/setup_docker.sh) script for that.